carleenaortega/group_06-1/Milestone_3/README.md

 This is the repo for Milestone 3

 **Usage**
 ==================
-_Instructions for how to completely reproduce this analysis_
+_Instructions for how to completely reproduce this analysis using individual scripts_

 1. Clone this repo.